Here is a question ….

 The answer is they approach their customers, and understanding them, with a deep level of curiosity.

 They replace the idea that success will come by living in a world of certainty, conviction and inflexibility about the ways of the past with the idea that success can be attained by approaching problems with curiosity, open-mindedness and flexibility.

 They accept that customers may not always behave in ways that seem rational to them, because customer behaviours are driven by other emotional overlays that can only be understood with research that digs deep enough to develop true empathy.

 This approach turns customer understanding into a superpower.

 When you have this, you can understand why your customers behave the way they do and design for it, answer the problems they are trying to solve and know what customers will truly value the most, rather than implementing ideas that you hope they’ll find valuable.

-Over the last 13 years, we’ve developed a rigorous system for deep customer understanding and developing of insights that has been used across Australia and Europe, across multiple categories and industries.
+Over the last 13 years, we’ve developed a rigorous system for deep customer understanding and development of insights that have been used across Australia and Europe, across multiple categories and industries.

 Using the structured approach of Proto’s Customer Thinking Framework provides clarity by fitting these various pieces of the puzzle together to fully understand how your organisation’s actions impact your customer and feed into their actions and behaviours.

 Using this approach makes it crystal clear what needs to occur or change immediately or in the shorter and longer terms to ensure you are engaging with your customers exactly how they need and want you to, in a way that will ensure they stay on your customer journey and return to transact with you time and again.